browser-network/network/README.md

 one node on the network.
 So we have a [switching service](#the-switching-service).

-Once we connect to another node that's in a network (by we here, I mean a node, if the reader will allow), then we'll start to hear [messages](#messages) from our "neighbor" nodes, which is to say, those in the network we're directly connected to.
+Once we connect to another node that's in a network (by we here, I mean a node,
+    if the reader will allow), then we'll start to hear [messages](#messages) from our "neighbor" nodes, which is to say, those in the network we're directly connected to.
 The messages may originally come from those neighbors or they may not.
-Each message has a ttl.
+Each message has a ttl (time to live).
 If we receive a message with a ttl > 1, we decrement it and pass it along on to our neighbors.
 In this way, the whole network can receive messages even though not every node is connected to each other.